zriyansh/signoz.io/blog/2022-12-22-logs-performance-benchmark.md

 Here we have used only two `flog` containers for generating logs.
 If we try to increase the number of `flog` containers, Loki errors out with `max` stream errors as the number of files increases and thus resulting in a higher number of streams.
 Also we were able to only index two attributes which are **protocol and method**.
 If we try to create more labels, it reaches `max` stream error.

-It is also recommended by Grafana to keep the number of labels as low as possible and not to index high cardinality data.
+It is also <a href = "https://grafana.com/blog/2020/08/27/the-concise-guide-to-labels-in-loki/" rel="noopener noreferrer nofollow" target="_blank" >recommended by Grafana</a> to keep the number of labels as low as possible and not to index high cardinality data.

 ## Ingestion Benchmark Results